arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ![Nicla Sense ME onboard environmental sensor](assets/environmental.png)

-The BME688 apart from letting you measure pressure, humidity, temperature and gas sensor resistance, alongside a proprietary solution from Bosch called BSEC, the system is capable of providing numerous useful outputs such as:
+The BME688 lets you measure pressure, humidity, temperature, and gas sensor resistance, thanks to a proprietary solution from Bosch called BSEC.
+In addition, the system is capable of providing numerous useful outputs such as:

 - Index for Air Quality (IAQ)
 - CO<sub>2</sub> equivalents